 - Organizations are responsible for the removal of all publicity within 24 hours after

 5 Tips on Advertising

 - Be consistent in your ad message and style (including signs and banners!)

-- Be creative an use all campus resources to your benefit.
+- Be creative and use all campus resources to your benefit.

-- While word-of-mouth advertising has been around for a long time, it usually falls short of being able to attract the number of customers needed to be successful in programming.
+- While word-of-mouth advertising has been around for a long time, it usually falls short of attracting the number of participants needed to be successful in programming.

 Adapted from SCORE: "Counselors to America's Small Business"

 - Make sure your publicity includes: who, what, when, where, why and how.

 - Use different colors of paper and ink in addition to a variety of fonts to make your publicity stick out.